SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5.md

 ---
 layout: default
-title: Learn to code Part 5 -  how the internet works
+title: How the internet works
 parent: Learn to code - getting started
 ---

-# Learn to code Part 5 - how the internet works
+# How the internet works

 To take advantage of the content in this section, you need to